wedoforce/sf-dev-101-practice/README.md

     1. [Operations precedence](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/langCon_apex_expressions_operators_precedence.htm)
 1. [Numeric types conversion](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/langCon_apex_rules_of_conversion.htm)

-## Statements
+## Conditional Statements

-### **Why Statements?**
+### **Why Conditional Statements?**
-Statements are there to help you control the flow of your programm.
-e.g.
-if a Stock Price is above some threshold - you would like to apply one algorithm
-if below the threshold - another.
+Conditional Statements are there to help you control the flow of your programm. e.g. if a Stock Price is above some threshold - you would like to apply one algorithm if below the threshold - another.
 Decision for a statement is evaluated based on the *values* and *operations* you, as a developer, decide for your program.
 What is important, is that the evaluation must resolve to a *value* of Boolean Type.
 #### **Must Read**
 1. [if-else statement](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/langCon_apex_if_else.htm)